To be an entrepreneur, you must think like one.

 One new belief I am currently working on is being able to write 5000 words per day.

 Sounds a lot right!

-I would struggle to think I could write this amount because I had never done it before.
+I’d struggle to think I could write this amount because I had never done it before.
 I would doubt my ability and my performance would confirm my belief.

 I was limiting myself and confirming this truth with stories that continued to limit me.